Updated: Nov 16

 Here are a few examples of how you can apply MacGyver-like thinking to your design work:

-Repurpose materials: If you're working on a budget, you might not be able to afford expensive materials or the most up-to-date software.
+Repurpose materials.
+If you're working on a budget, you might not be able to afford expensive materials or the most up-to-date software.
 But that doesn't mean you can't create something beautiful.
 Look for everyday objects that you can repurpose, like cardboard or plastic bags, and find new ways to use them in your designs.
 Working on something less tangible?
 You can still repurpose digital material.
 Just be sure you are using open-source, or give credit to the creator.

-Use unconventional tools: You don't need fancy tools to create great designs.
+Use unconventional tools.
+You don't need fancy tools to create great designs.
 In fact, sometimes the most effective tools are the simplest ones.
 For example, delivering client designs via Google Slides or Powerpoint.
 Or one of my personal favorite online tools: Photopea.
 Don't have an iPad to digitize your sketches with?
 Try using Adobe Capture which lets you vectorize photos from your phone and upload directly to your machine.
-These are tools most people have access to so they arn't kept away by paid subscriptions.
+These are tools most people have access to so they arn't kept away by paid subscriptions or high dollar equipment.

-Think outside the box: Sometimes, the best solutions come from thinking outside the box.
-If you're stuck on a design problem, try approaching it from a different angle.
+Get a new perspective.
+Sometimes, the best solutions come from thinking outside the box.
+If you're stuck on a design problem, try talking it out.
 Ask yourself what would happen if you turned the problem upside down or looked at it from a different perspective.
 Ask someone else what they might do.
 Bonus points if you can ask someone who is completely unrelated to your field.
 As much as you might think they won't understand your issue, their uninformed perspective might be exactly what you need to spark an idea.

 Tips for Designing Like MacGyver:

 Use What You Have.
 MacGyver was a master of using whatever was at his disposal to solve problems.
 Similarly, designers can make the most of the resources they have on hand, whether it's repurposing existing assets or finding creative ways to use low-cost materials.